The City is one of many agencies that provide services to those experiencing homelessness in our community.

 Total number of individuals assisted: 964

 Shelter specific expenditure: Total - $82,332, City Share - $24,700

 Sober House Expenditures: $40,545

 GA expenditures dropped again in FY ‘22 due to clients being referred to Penquis for the Emergency Rental Assistance (ERA) program.
-Expenditures will increase significantly in FY ’23 as the ERA program is phased out.
+Expenditures increased significantly in FY ’23 as the ERA program was phased out.